nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > At my request , they agreed to move  us      to another hotel .
 # P  D  NSg     .
 IPl  V/J    P  NSg/V NPr/ISg P  I/D     NSg   .
 > He      jumped at the sudden noise .
-# NPr/ISg V/J    P  D   NSg/J  NSg/V .
+# NPr/ISg V/J    P  D   J      NSg/V .
 > We  laughed at the joke .
 # IPl V/J     P  D   NSg  .
 > She was mad   at their comments .